ouchhawk/scrapy-splash/pattern.md

 |High Pressure Chemistry (>100 psi)|No|high-pressure/high-temperature chemistry
 |In Vivo Toxicity|No|in-vivo acute or chronic toxicity
 |IND Submissions| Yes|industry and related submissions

-Likewise can exclude 'IND Submissions' in the same way above.
+Likewise can exclude 'IND Submissions' in the same way above and add 5 new categories.